 To immerse yourself in India's ancient history, grab your camera and visit Elephanta Island to see the UNESCO Elephanta Caves.
 Located on a small island in Mumbai Harbour, this 'city of caves' was astonishingly constructed in the 5th-6th Century, featuring an incredible display of intricately-carved caves dedicated to the Hindu god Shiva - this is definitely a must-see on your India holiday!

-Heading north on the Maharajas' Express, your next stop will be Udaiphur, known rather beautifully as the 'Venice of the East'.
+Heading north on the honeymoon in India, your next stop will be Udaiphur, known rather beautifully as the 'Venice of the East'.
 Surrounded by a series of artificial lakes, this tranquil city in Rajasthan is full of romance and exotic splendour, perfect for an intimate honeymoon in India.

 When in Udaiphur, you'll feel the mystic glamour of the Mewar dynasty in the City Palace, a flamboyant lakeside structure built atop a hill and considered to be one of the largest palaces of its type in the state of Rajasthan, with a history spanning nearly 400 years.
 The palace is located on the banks of Lake Pichola, and after your sightseeing tour, you'll be able to feast your eyes on incredible views of the palace from the serenity of a boat trip on the glistening lake, a must-do on your India holiday.